LittleBlueDot/JavaScript-Build-a-Library/README.md

 # Build a Library

-Codeacademy project: create a parent class named Media with three subclasses: Book, Movie, and CD.
+Codecademy project: create a parent class named Media with three subclasses: Book, Movie, and CD.
 These three subclasses have some same and also different properties and methods.